arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 “Let’s go down to Earth”, said [Alethea](https://en.wikipedia.org/wiki/Alethea), “it’s been a while since we’ve been down there”.
 The immortal [eldila](https://the-silent-planet.fandom.com/wiki/Eldil) of [Valinor](https://en.wikipedia.org/wiki/Valinor) could descend down to Earth whenever they wished.
 They could go down as humans, or as elves, or as other creatures.
 If they went down as elves, they kept their memories and a full breadth of magical powers.
 But if they went down as humans, they would start with a blank state, with no memories.
 However, they still retained a faint connection to the beings in Valinor, whom they could hear through soft whispering thoughts in their mind.
 When they went back to Valinor, they remembered everything again, with the memory of their short human life added on.

-Earth these days had one giant Pangea-like continent and several smaller island continents, and most of the land was covered in lush tropical rainforests, cities, towns, and other settlements.
+Earth these days had one giant Pangaea-like continent and several smaller island continents, and most of the land was covered in lush tropical rainforests, cities, towns, and other settlements.
 Humans, elves, wizards, dwarves, talking trees, and other creatures inhabited the land.
 Magic filled the air, and every creature used magic in some way.

 “How long do you think you’ll want to hang around this time?” asked Aurielle.
 “A hundred years or so,” said Alethea, waving her hands.
 “I’ll join you for a dozen years or so”, replied Aurielle.

 TODO:
-snow that's light and delicious and eminently edible the sun never stops shining, and the snow glitters in the sun baklava honey pistachios sliced almonds with flakiest filo pastries you've ever encountered - on marble stands about 4 feet high scattered about the gardens zero calories for all food, since no one needs to eats in Valinor, and the food dissolves & disappears into the ether after you eat it
+snow that's light and delicious and eminently edible the sun never stops shining, and the snow glitters in the sun baklava honey pistachios sliced almonds with the flakiest filo pastries you've ever encountered - on marble stands about 4 feet high scattered about the gardens zero calories for all food, since no one needs to eats in Valinor, and the food dissolves & disappears into the ether after you eat it

 _Nauriel, on Earth_:
 My friend (and roommate) was thoroughly sick and bedridden, and I wanted to find a cure quickly.
 I went to Pelegrin, a local wizard who was both a doctor and an apothecary.
 Pelegrin towered over me, eyebrows furrowed, with his bushy mustache looking down at me with suspicion, as though he didn’t trust me.
 I had stolen a transparency potion of his when I was a little kid, and he hadn’t forgotten that.
 “My friend is sick.
 He has an awful headache, and he can’t see well.
 He says he sees things through a white mist.”
 “I know what that is.
 I have a potion that’ll cure him right up.
 It’ll be eight gold coins.”
 “I don’t have eight gold coins.
 Could I give you three for now, and five later?”
 “I’m afraid I’ll need it now.
 This illness won’t kill him,” replied Pelegrin.
 I didn’t want to press the matter, so I left quietly.

 TODO: a spell to make churros, that Nauriel had modified to incorporate chai tea spices in the dough bread mix itself, and that was covered in thick sprinkling layer of maple syrup sugar powder.